2015 CLN Teleconferences

 At the nexus of climate change is energy.
-From weather patterns and food chains, to human society's daily electricity and heating needs, to the toys kids use, energy is everywhere.
-Understanding energy and its role in our lives can help us make better informed decisions about our homes, communities, and our world.
-Incorporating energy into your classroom or program is crucial whether you are a science, math or even a social studies teacher.
+From weather patterns and food chains to human society's daily electricity and heating needs, to the toys kids use, energy is everywhere.
+Understanding energy and its role in our lives can help us make better-informed decisions about our homes, communities, and our world.
+Incorporating energy into your classroom or program is crucial whether you are a science, math, or even social studies teacher.

 The new Energy Literacy Video series and guides are a collaborative project with DOE, American Geosciences Institute, and the National Center for Science Education.